Phala-Network/phala-docs-old/docs/balances.md

 ![](./static/screenshot.png)

 This is the final deliverables of pLIBRA Milestone 2.
-It implementes a confidential `Balances`-like token contract where the balances are hidden to everyone except the owner.
+It implements a confidential `Balances`-like token contract where the balances are hidden to everyone except the owner.

 The Balances module is a confidential contract on Phala Network.
-The contract execution happens inside TEE (Trusted Execution Environment, a hardware encalve) to keep the internal state secret.
+The contract execution happens inside TEE (Trusted Execution Environment, a hardware enclave) to keep the internal state secret.

 Only the authorized commands and queries are executed.
 So the unauthorized balance queries are rejected.